chanakadrathnayaka/Java-version-manager/README.md

 # Java Version Manager
-This is a script to switch between JDK versions in MacOS.
+This is a script to switch between JDK versions in MacOS, either for the session of the terminal or in the system.
 It's implemented to switch between JDK versions without any hassle.
-It takes after Node Version Manager(`nvm`).
+It takes after Node Version Manager (nvm`).
 ## Usage
 ### Install multiple JDKs using brew
 `brew install temurin@8 temurin@11 temurin@17 temurin@21`